- Language acquisition is a complex process involving cognitive and physical development.

 - Exposure to spoken words helps children distinguish and reproduce phonemes.

 As adults, we have mastered language to the extent that we have long forgotten the frustration of not being able to communicate our needs and wants.
 Even more, we can even learn new words without needing more than a couple of exposures, and the only time we struggle to articulate a sound is when we speak another language.
 Young children, on the other hand, are very familiar with the struggle of trying to say something without knowing the words or having limited pronunciation capabilities.

 Language acquisition is a complex process.
 On one hand, it involves the cognitive development of symbolizing an object through a system of written or spoken signs.
-In the other hand, it requires the physical aspects of producing specific sounds with the lips, teeth, palate, jaw, breathing and vocal cords, and to articulate them in a myriad of different combinations and sequences.
+On the other hand, it requires the physical aspects of producing specific sounds with the lips, teeth, palate, jaw, breathing, and vocal cords, and to articulate them in a myriad of different combinations and sequences.